Everything You Need to Include in an Emergency Kit for Your Home

 Pet Emergency Kit

 Pets are a part of the family and have specific needs in an emergency as well.
 Pack food and medications your pet may need.
-Also include a leash, harness or kennel for each pet for easy transportation.
+Also include a leash, harness, or kennel for each pet for easy transportation.
 As with your personal medical records, you should also include a copy of your pet's medical records.
 Every pet should have a tracking chip or a collar with your information, such as the GoTags Personalized ID Tag ($6, Chewy), so you can find them if you get separated.